Conditional independence ideals with hidden variables: Further questions

-\begin{Example} Let $k=3$, $\ell=4$, $s = d = t = 3$.
+\begin{Example} Let $k=s = d = t = 3$, as in Example~\ref{ex:3-3}, and let $\ell=4$.
 The ideal of $\Delta^{3,3}$ has $16$ generators of degree 3.
-It is radical, and its prime decomposition has been computed in {\tt Singular} using various computational techniques, see \cite{andreas}.
+It is radical and its prime decomposition has been computed in {\tt Singular} using various computational techniques, see \cite{andreas}.
 An earlier experiment using {\tt Bertini} failed, as the computation did not terminate.

 It is shown in \cite{andreas} that the ideal of $\Delta^{3,3}$ has two prime components: \begin{itemize} \item The first component is generated by all $3$-minors of the $3\times 12$ matrix $P$. \item The second component has $44$ generators of which $16$ are the original generators of the ideal of $\Delta^{3,3}$.
-The remaining $28$ generators are all homogeneous of degree $12$. \end{itemize} In particular, the second component is not a determinantal ideal.
+The remaining $28$ generators are all homogeneous of degree $12$. \end{itemize} In particular, the second component is not a determinantal ideal in the sense that it is not generated by minors of the matrix~$P$: since $P$ has only three rows, all such minors would have degree at most three, but up to degree three, the second component agrees with the original ideal $I_{\Delta^{3,3}}$.
 Moreover, neither component contains a variable, so both components are ``important'' in the sense of~\cite{Sturmfels02:Solving_polynomial_equations}.
 This implies that our results do not generalize easily.

+Further investigation of these types of components, which can be found in \cite{MatroidsCIStatements, clarke2021conditional}, shows that they are ideals of matroid varieties.
+In this example, the second component is obtained by saturating $J_{[3], \Delta^{3,3}}$ with respect to polynomials corresponding to the bases of the so-called `minimal matroid' of $\Delta^{3,3}$.

 \end{Example} The second direction for generalizing our results is to take $t<\ell$.
 Here, we mention the largest example we could compute with {\tt Singular}.

 \begin{Example} Let $k = 2 = s, \ell = 4$ and $t = d = 3$.
 Then we have,